masettymahima/EarlySignal/README.md

 EarlySignal shifts this paradigm toward community-rooted, real-time detection.

 By combining peer-to-peer symptom reporting with AI-driven spatial clustering, the system surfaces emerging health signals at a fraction of the time and cost of centralized infrastructures.
-Even a few days of earlier awareness can translate to significant economic and health impact by reducing outbreak costs, preventing secondary cases, and enabling faster local action.

----

 ### Quantitative Comparison